console-helpers/svn-buddy/README.md

 ### The "self-update" command

 Updates application to most recent version.
+Following update channels are available:

+* `stable` (default) - new version available eventually
+* `snapshot` - new version available on monday (only, when something was changed)
+* `preview` - new version available once per day (only, when something was changed)

+Special options exist (see examples below) to switch between update channels.

 #### Options